highmobility/hmkit-fleet-v2/gradle/deploy-process.md

 ## Steps for v0

+- ❗merge and release the v0 first if releasing both.
+This way it shows up in the changelog before v1.
 - Same steps as in v1, but merge the PR to the `v0` branch.
-- Release the v0 first if releasing both.
-This way it shows up in the changelog before v1.